torquebox/backstage/README.md

 ## Authentication ##

 By default, access to BackStage is wide open.
-You can secure it by setting `USERNAME` and `PASSWORD` environment variables in `torquebox.yml`:
+You can secure it by setting `REQUIRE_AUTHENTICATION: true` in the environment section of `torquebox.yml`:

     environment:
-      USERNAME: backstage
+      REQUIRE_AUTHENTICATION: true

-      PASSWORD: pass
+This will enable basic JAAS authentication through TorqueBox.
+Use the rake task to add usernames and password:

-This will enable basic HTTP authentication.
+    $ rake torquebox:auth:adduser CREDENTIALS=username:password

 ## Deployment ##